isomerpages/moe-plmgss/_accolades/Student Awards/Student Awards.md

 ![](/images/Photography%20Achievements%20by%20PL-Lites.png)

 The school congratulates the members of PL Photography Club on being featured in the 2nd edition of EOS Academy magazine.
-The magazine seeks to recognise pupils who have done well in the art of photography among the educational institutions in Singapore, including the junior colleges, polytechnics and universities.
+The magazine seeks to recognise pupils who have done well in the art of photography among the educational institutions in Singapore, including the junior colleges, polytechnics and universities.&nbsp;

-The photographs taken by the following 6 pupils were featured in the magazine:
+The photographs taken by the following 6 pupils were featured in the magazine:&nbsp;

-1) Syaza Nisrina, Secondary 2-3 (1 photo)
+1) Syaza Nisrina, Secondary 2-3 (1 photo)&nbsp;

-2) Magdalene Tan, Secondary 2-5 (2 photos)
+2) Magdalene Tan, Secondary 2-5 (2 photos)&nbsp;

-3) Estelle Heng, Secondary 3B2 (1 photo)
+3) Estelle Heng, Secondary 3B2 (1 photo)&nbsp;

-4) Hannah Chan, Secondary 3B1 (1 photo)
+4) Hannah Chan, Secondary 3B1 (1 photo)&nbsp;

-5) Nicole Ng, Secondary 3A3 (1 photo)
+5) Nicole Ng, Secondary 3A3 (1 photo)&nbsp;

-6) Venessa Ng, Secondary 4B3 (3 photos)
+6) Venessa Ng, Secondary 4B3 (3 photos)&nbsp;

-In addition, Magdalene and Nicole were also featured in the 1st edition of the magazine.
+In addition, Magdalene and Nicole were also featured in the 1st edition of the magazine.&nbsp;

-We are very proud of their achievement and this is indeed a significant milestone for them.
+We are very proud of their achievement and this is indeed a significant milestone for them.&nbsp;